-From 1 November, unvaccinated or partially vaccinated Australian children aged 12-17 years old entering Australia through New South Wales, Victoria and the Australian Capital Territory will be exempt from passenger caps and eligible for reduced guarantine requirements.
+Children aged 12-17 years old entering Australia through New South Wales, Victoria and the Australian Capital Territory will be exempt from passenger caps and eligible for reduced guarantine requirements.

 Where a child is travelling with parent/guardians who are all fully vaccinated, the entire family will be able to travel outside of passenger caps.
 If the child is travelling with unvaccinated adult family members, then the entire family group will be subject to managed quarantine and passenger caps.